alexkasko/unsafe-tools/README.md

 **1.3.9** (2013-11-29)

- * parallel quicksort for long keys
+ * parallel sort for long keys

 **1.3.8** (2013-11-05)